vasilsaroka/ClarStructureFinder/README.md

 # ClarStructureFinder
-Wolfram Mathematica graphical user interface (GUI) for building planar polycyclic aromatic hydrocarbons and analyzing their resonance valence bond structures
+Wolfram Mathematica graphical user interface (GUI) for building planar polycyclic aromatic hydrocarbons and analyzing their aromatic sextet structures

 ## Requirements
 The code was developed and tested under